taba90/geoserver/doc/en/user/source/tutorials/GetFeatureInfo/index.rst

 GetFeatureInfo Templates
 ========================

-This tutorial describes how to use the GeoServer template system to create custom HTML GetFeatureInfo responses.
+This tutorial describes how to use GeoServer to create custom GetFeatureInfo responses.

 Introduction
 ````````````